USPTO 2015–2025 USPTO PatentsView US Federal Government

 United States Department Of Energy

-USPTO PatentsView assignee record - 32 granted patents across 72 technology areas, active 2015–2025.
-Filing-trend and competitive-moat analysis cross-referenced to USPTO Patent Public Search.
+USPTO PatentsView assignee record - 32 granted patents across 72 technology areas, recorded in grant years 2015–2025.
+Grant-trend analysis is cross-referenced to USPTO Patent Public Search; it does not measure application filings, current R&D, or legal strength.
 Primary class: G01N (INVESTIGATING OR ANALYSING MATERIALS BY DETERMINING THEIR CHEMICAL OR PHYSICAL PROPERTIES).

 32